JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Analysis

 \subsection{Surface brightness modelling and non-parametric morphology}

-To analyse the morphological structure of the DSFGs and the LBG we have performed parametric fits on the F560W and F770W brightness distributions as they have the highest spatial resolution and signal-to-noise (S/N, see Fig.~\ref{fig:UV-MIRI_images}).
-For this modelling we used the \texttt{Lenstronomy} code \citep{Birrer+18}, which allows us to perform an MCMC analysis to compute the associated uncertainties of the derived parameters.
-During the fitting procedure, we considered the empirical PSFs presented in \citet{Libralato+23} as they are a good representation, at better S/N, of the field stars.
+To analyse the morphological structure of the DSFGs and the LBG, we performed parametric fits on the F560W and F770W brightness distributions, as they have the highest spatial resolution and signal-to-noise ratio (S/N, see Fig.~\ref{fig:UV-MIRI_images}).
+For this modelling process, we used the \texttt{Lenstronomy} code \citep{Birrer+18}, which allows us to perform an MCMC analysis to compute the associated uncertainties of the derived parameters.
+During the fitting procedure, we considered the empirical PSFs presented in \citet{Libralato+24} as they are a good representation of the field stars and at a better S/N.

-The different morphologies shown by our galaxies, ranging from disky to clump-dominated objects (see Fig.~\ref{fig:UV-MIRI_images}), demand us to consider different procedures to fit their surface brightness distributions.
+The different morphologies shown by our galaxies, ranging from disc- to clump-dominated objects (see Fig.~\ref{fig:UV-MIRI_images}), demand us to consider different procedures to fit their surface brightness distributions.
 For GN20 we followed the approach presented in \citet{Colina+23}: we considered an extended emission, modelled with a S\'ersic profile, and a point-source nucleus.
 As GN20.2a presents a very similar brightness distribution, we assumed the same approach for this galaxy.
 GN20.2b, on the other hand, shows a very compact structure.
 Therefore, we assumed a single S\'ersic profile to describe its brightness distribution.
-A visual inspection of the F560W image of BD29079 shows how this object is composed of 3 bright clumps.
-Therefore, we consider three point-like sources to model the near-IR emission of this galaxy.
-In addition, in Sect.~\ref{subsec:morph-results} we discuss whether these clumps are better described as point-like sources or can be fitted with S\'ersic profiles.
+Table~\ref{tab:Lenstronomy} summarises the main physical parameters derived from these models.
+A visual inspection of the F560W image of BD29079 shows how this object is composed of three bright clumps.
+Therefore, we considered three point-like sources to model the near-IR emission of this galaxy.
+In Sect.~\ref{subsec:morph-results}, we discuss whether these clumps are better described as point-like sources or can be fitted with S\'ersic profiles.